 Butternut squash makes a fantastic side dish for practically any dinner.
 But, if you're anything like me, maybe you've forgotten to pre-heat the oven, or, don't have time to roast the squash even if you had!

-Each method has its benefits and uses, so, depending on the time you have and your preferences, you'll be sure to find the perfect microwave butternut squash method to complete your meal.
+Each method has its benefits and uses.
+So, depending on the time you have and your preferences, you'll be sure to find the perfect butternut squash microwave method to complete your meal.

 Recipe ingredients